 If you need help with anything else related to Battlegrounds on Xbox One, for example help on when to jump out of the plane, or what you can do in the lobby area, then make sure to head over to our PUBG tips and tricks guides hub.

-PUBG's brand new Miramar desert map is available right now, only on the PC test server until it fully launches later in December (and in 2018 for Xbox One players).
+PUBG's brand new Miramar desert map is available right now, only on the PC, but is launching for Xbox One in May, 2018.
 For all the info you need on how to navigate your way around the new map, head over to out PUBG Miramar map guide.

 PUBG Xbox One Beginner’s Guide - Xbox One Tips for Beginners